BioStacks

 Routine supplementation in healthy adults is not justified by the available evidence.

-Strength and body composition1/5 · Preliminary
+Strength and body composition

-Mechanism: The marketing claim invokes vanadium's insulin-mimetic action to drive nutrient partitioning.
+The marketing claim invokes vanadium's insulin-mimetic action to drive nutrient partitioning.
 That logic relies on cell-culture findings, not human muscle-protein outcomes.

 The only direct trial in resistance-trained athletes (Fawcett 1996) found no benefit on strength or body composition over 12 weeks at roughly 35–40 mg/day.
 The bodybuilding-supplement category continues to sell vanadyl sulfate; the actual data does not support it.